The Role of Confounders and Linearity in Ecological Inference: A Reassessment: Comparison of Methods for Ecological Inference

 \subsection{King's 2×2 ecological inference model}

-The most common exposition of King's model is as a random coefficient model with zero error.
-The aggregate outcome is modeled (conditional on \(\bar{\vb X}\)) as with the coefficients \(\vb B_g\) jointly drawn from a bivariate Normal distribution truncated to the unit square: where \([0, 1]^2\) denotes truncation to a unit square, \(\vbg \mu\) is the location parameter, and \(\Sigma\) is the covariance matrix.
-The truncation is applied so that the \(B_g\) remain between \(0\) and \(1\), since King's model applies only to binary \(Y\).
+One achievement of King's 1997 model is that it provides point estimates of the local means \(\vb B_g.\) Starting from the accounting identity with \(K=2\) categories and a binary \(Y\), King moves to a parametric Bayesian regression in which the coefficients \((B_{g1}, B_{g2})\) are jointly drawn from a bivariate Normal distribution truncated to the unit square: where \([0, 1]^2\) denotes truncation to a unit square, \(\vbg \mu\) is the location parameter, and \(\Sigma\) is the covariance matrix.
+The truncation is applied so that the \(\vb B_g\) remain properly between \(0\) and \(1\), since King's model applies only to binary \(Y\).